GSA/digitalgov.gov/content/posts/2017-04-07-hhs-offers-free-content-models-and-drupal-features.md

 ---
+url: /2017/04/07/hhs-offers-free-content-models-and-drupal-features/
 date: 2017-04-07 11:00:20 -0400
-title: 'HHS Offers Free Content Models and Drupal Features'
+title: HHS Offers Free Content Models and Drupal Features
-summary: 'Related Event\:&nbsp;Create Once, Publish Everywhere Applied&mdash;HHS Content Models and Portability, Tuesday, April 18, 2017; register here.
+summary: 'Related Event:&nbsp;Create Once, Publish Everywhere Applied&mdash;HHS Content Models and Portability, Tuesday, April 18, 2017; register here.
 Create Once, Publish Everywhere (COPE) The&nbsp;U.S. Department of Health &amp;amp; Human Services&nbsp;(HHS) is sharing its content models and their related Drupal features for you to use on your sites.
 A content model is a representation of types of content'
-authors: [christen-geiler]
+authors:
+  - christen-geiler
 categories:
   - Content
 tag: